zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 The creatures are Wedda, and they are unopposed.

 [APZ 159.3] (#apz159 .3) {#apz159 .3.ref .apz} "All opposed by the world
-Will not be” is not opposed by all the world, not hated Will not be, will not be.
+Will not be" is not opposed by all the world, not hated Will not be, will not be.
 So prophesed that Paebud.

 [Msdiv 160] (#msdiv160) {#msdiv160 .ref .msdiv} (18-41)

 [APZ 160.1] (#apz160 .1) {#apz160 .1 .ref .apz} "Lust, Malice, What
-“Dirah” is a lust, a lust, an alley, a medium world
+"Dirah" is a lust, a lust, an alley, a medium world
 It is the root of the epileptic.
 Malice is a hatred of some emotion It is what makes a tear unhappy.
 Morgery is the unknowing of sadness, the cause of suffering Not knowing, the unknowing of the antiquity, the unknowing of the nivurgamini reaction, the inscience,